and entropy—or anabolic and catabolic processes—feed

 field theory of modern physics, but they're all fundamentally the same:

 one awesomely integrated organism."

-the concept highlights the feedback relationships and interdependencies
+the concept of metabolism in this way highlights the feedback relationships and interdependencies

-of metabolism feed each other.
-Each leg of the circuit receives as input
+among nature's various processes, organic and inorganic.
+Each leg of the metabolic circuit receives as input

 the output of the other: complexity grows from unorganized raw material,